cfech/aws-solutions-architect-associate/Exam-notes.md

 -  Keep in mind that an `EC2 instance` has an underlying physical host computer.
 If the instance is stopped, `AWS` usually moves the instance to a new host computer.
 Your instance may stay on the same host computer if there are no problems with the host computer

 ### DBs
-- `Babelfish for Aurora PostgreSQL` is an extension designed for Amazon Aurora PostgreSQL.
+- `Babelfish for Aurora PostgreSQL` is an extension designed for` Amazon Aurora PostgreSQL`.
 It allows the database to interpret commands from applications developed for Microsoft SQL Server.
-By serving as a translation layer, it converts T-SQL (Microsoft’s SQL dialect) into PostgreSQL, enabling SQL Server applications to run directly on Aurora PostgreSQL with minimal or no changes required to the code.
+By serving as a translation layer, it converts T-SQL (Microsoft’s SQL dialect) into PostgreSQL, enabling SQL Server applications to run directly on `Aurora PostgreSQL` with minimal or no changes required to the code.
 - `Amazon Data Lifecycle Manager `is a service designed to automate the management of `Amazon EBS snapshots and volumes`, which significantly reduces operational overhead.
 By deleting expired and unused snapshots and setting up lifecycle policies for new snapshots, companies can ensure that only necessary snapshots are retained, thereby optimizing costs associated with storage.
 This service allows for the automated deletion of outdated snapshots based on policies defined by the user, which eliminates the need for manual monitoring and deletion, a task that can be both time-consuming and error-prone.
 - `Amazon Aurora Global Database` is designed for globally distributed applications, allowing a single `Amazon Aurora database` to span multiple `AWS regions`.
 It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.
+    - You can invoke an `AWS Lambda` function from an `Amazon Aurora MySQL-Compatible Edition DB` cluster with a native function or a stored procedure
 - `RedShift` is a data warehouse and used for running analytics queries on data that is exported from transactional database systems
 - `Amazon DynamoDB `and `Amazon S3 `support gateway endpoints, not interface endpoints.
 With a gateway endpoint you create the endpoint in the `VPC`, attach a policy allowing access to the service, and then specify the route table to create a route table entry in.